 - Students are required to begin the dual degree program at the law school conferring the JD degree. - b.
-A candidate for the dual JD/MELP degree must satisfactorily complete all the re-
+A candidate for the dual JD/MELP degree must satisfactorily complete all the requirements for the MELP degree as described in regulation IV above.
+A dual degree candidate may transfer a total of nine credits from his/her JD program to the MELP program.